 His short play Pity was presented to great acclaim as part of a one-act evening for Southwick Players - he is currently working on an expanded full length version, as well as a SF drama, The Librarian.

 In 2017, Gary teamed up with Nettie to form Identity and reprise Blue Remembered Hills at the BOAT.

-In March 2018, Gary directed an adaptation of Henry James' The Turn of The Screw for the Southwick Players (shortlisted for the NODA south-east drama award) and in April 2018 directed a rehearsed reading of the gangster farce Wetwork by Darren Little.
+In March 2018, Gary directed an adaptation of Henry James' The Turn of The Screw for the Southwick Players (runner-up in the NODA south-east drama awards) and in April 2018 directed a rehearsed reading of the gangster farce Wetwork by Darren Little.
 In October 2018 Gary performed in Southwick Players' award-winning The Corn Is Green, as the rickety and confused Old Tom (typecasting!).
 He is so chuffed to be back at the BOAT for 2019, for Wuthering Heights.